 The Jews under the Old Covenant were angry when Jesus said they had to drink His blood.
 NOBODY was to drink the blood in the Old Covenant.

 And whatever man of the house of Israel, or of the strangers who dwell among you, who eats any blood, I will set My face against that person who eats blood, and will cut him off from among his people.Leviticus 17:10

-So for Jesus to say that unless you drink my blood you do not have a part of me was heresy!
+For Jesus to say, ‘unless you drink my blood, you do not have a part of me,’ was heresy!

 Then Jesus said to them, “Most assuredly, I say to you, unless you eat the flesh of the Son of Man and drink His blood, you have no life in you.John 6:53

-In Covenantal Atonement we learnt that the blood and Person of Jesus Christ reconciled us to God.
-Then in Transformation Through Salvation we learnt that the word salvation means to rescue us or deliver us, and that salvation starts with the resurrection of Jesus Christ.
-We also found that salvation includes from sins, sicknesses and torments.
+In Covenantal Atonement, we learnt that the blood and Person of Jesus Christ reconciled us to God.
+Then in Transformation Through Salvation, we learnt that the word salvation means to rescue us or deliver us and that salvation starts with the resurrection of Jesus Christ.
+We also found that salvation delivers from sins, sicknesses and torments.
 Finally, Healing is in the Atonement teaches that the blood of Jesus includes healing.

 7. Abiding in Him